Parallel computation¶

 - What is parallel computing?

-- When to use parallel computing
+- How does parallel computing work?

 Feedback: